-ANSWER: Upon the advice of counsel, and to the extent that such allegations purport to apply to him, Defendant Mohammed respectfully invokes the rights guaranteed to him by the Fifth Amendment of the United States Constitution regarding the subject matter of this paragraph.
+ANSWER: Except for those offenses specifically admitted in United States v.
+Mohammed, 12 CR 87-2 and to the extent that the allegations in this paragraph purport to apply to him, Defendant Mohammed denies them.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

 63. During the sentencing hearing, the government urged Judge Sharon Johnson Coleman to "consider the other criminal conduct that the defendant [Watts] engaged in throughout the course of his career as a police officer," specifically noting that during the federal investigation, Watts "did other things such as putting a false case on the confidential source that was involved in our investigation.
 Watts had him arrested on drug charges.
-And the source . . . felt he had no chance of successfully fighting that case so he pled guilty to a crime he didn't commit."
+And the source . . . felt he had no chance of successfully fighting that case, so he pled guilty to a crime he didn't commit."
 The federal prosecutor wondered aloud "how many times [Watts] might have done something similar when the government was not involved."